-When the Switching Capability field is TDM, the Switching Capability specific information field includes Minimum LSP Bandwidth and an indication whether the interface supports Standard or Arbitrary SONET/SDH.
+When the Switching Capability field is TDM, the Switching Capability specific information field includes Minimum LSP Bandwidth and an indication whether the interface supports Standard or Arbitrary SONET/SDH (Synchronous Optical Network / Synchronous Digital Hierarchy).

-The Minimum LSP Bandwidth is encoded in a 4 octets field in the IEEE floating point format.
+The Minimum LSP Bandwidth is encoded in a 4-octet field in the IEEE floating point format.
 The units are bytes (not bits!) per second.
 The indication whether the interface supports Standard or Arbitrary SONET/SDH is encoded as 1 octet.
 The value of this octet is 0 if the interface supports Standard SONET/SDH, and 1 if the interface supports Arbitrary SONET/SDH.